webmasterar/horspool/README.md

 ## Horspool

-The Horspool algorithm for pattern matching
+The Horspool algorithm for exact pattern matching